RobertAlbus/chuck/README.md

-#100DaysOfCode
+# #100DaysOfCode

 This is my second round for #100DaysOfCode and as such you will see the `R2` prefix on file names.
+The `D5` portion signifies the day of the challenge.

 To run these files:

 - install chuck if needed
+- there is a pulse-audio version of chuck
+  - get up and running faster
+  - will experience audible playback artifacts
+- prefer the jack version of chuck when possible
-- run `chuck r2d4_run.ck`
+- run `chuck r2d4_main.ck`
-- due to an idiosyncrasy with the ChucK interpretter, you cannot import a dependency and immediately use it.
-All dependencies must be aggregated in one root file which does not itself have any code that relies on these dependencies.
-The convention is to call this `$projectName_run.ck` and often this file contains _only_ the imports.

-File format follows R2D0 such that

-- R2 = round 2
-- D\_ = day \_\_\_
+The repo is set up in accordance with Helix architecture principles.